-Lord Krishna’s birthday is called Janmashtami and his birth is celebrated all over India with great enthusiasm.
+Janmashtami is celebrated all over India with great enthusiasm.
 In this festival people engage in prayers, sing songs, do fast for the day and after 12 at night ( the birth time of Krishna), celebrate his birth with sweets.
-Children are always curious to know in detail about festivals so this year do some innovative things with kids and educate them too about the festival.
+Children are always curious to know in detail about festivals and as kids are not going to school so do some innovative things with kids and educate them too about the festival.
 Checkout some creative activities you can perform with them:

 Dress up like Radha-Krishna